 The Constitution saw plenty of action during the War of 1812 (1812-1815), of course, but the timeline of its actual exploits during that period doesn’t match up with any of the events in the story.

-We therefore share the conclusion of the USS Constitution Museum (and others) that the fabled rum-soaked voyage of the Constitution never took place.
+We therefore share the conclusion of the USS Constitution Museum (and others), to wit that the fabled rum-soaked voyage of the Constitution never took place.
 The story was fabricated, unquestionably, though we can’t say with any certainty by whom, or precisely when.
 It does appear to be of fairly recent origin, however.
 The museum notes that the earliest variant discovered by its researchers is Peterson’s version, (though they also note that Peterson was a careful scholar and unlikely to have invented the story himself).
-The earliest variant we’ve found besides Peterson’s dates from 1959, having appeared in Volume 74, page 112 of The Reader’s Digest.
+The earliest variant we’ve found besides Peterson’s dates from 1959, having appeared in Volume 74, page 112 of The Reader’s Digest that year.